-When Super Bowl LI commences at 6:30 p.m. this evening (Sunday, February 5, 2017), millions of viewers will tune in to watch the New England Patriots play the Atlanta Falcons.
+When Super Bowl LII commences at 6:30 p.m. this evening (Sunday, February 4, 2018), millions of viewers will tune in to watch the New England Patriots play the Philadelphia Eagles.
 For some fans, it is an opportunity to pull for the “underdog” Falcons against the “Evil Empire” Patriots.
 For others, it is a chance to pull for a great dynasty (Patriots) against whoever-the-other-team-is.
 For still others, the Super Bowl serves is more of an exciting opportunity to consume enormous amounts of food while yelling at an inanimate object—the television screen—in light of the reality that we cannot actually yell at (or cheer for) the coaches and teams in person.

 For those of us who are parents, it also provides an opportunity to teach their children that enjoy football as something that is more than a game and less than a god, and to feel God’s pleasure together as we watch the Super Bowl.
 My wife and I are going to watch the game with our three children this evening.
-We are going to eat hot wings, nine-layer Mexican bean dip, chips and salsa, and several varieties of dessert.
+We are going to eat pizza, hot wings, guac, chips and salsa, and dessert.

 Before the game starts, however, we are going to take a moment to teach them a Christian view of football.
-We will teach them that football is more than a game, less than a god, and a yuge opportunity to feel God’s pleasure together while eating good food and cheering in front of the television.
+We will teach them that football is more than a game, less than a god, and a yuge opportunity to enjoy the evening together while eating good food and cheering in front of the television.

 More than a Game

 Some Christians treat a sport such as football as a mere triviality, a distraction, or even an evil.
 But they are wrong to do so.
 One reason is that God created us to be like him (Gen 1:26-28).
 One the ways we imitate him is by being creative and bringing out the hidden potentials of his creation.